akarnokd/ReactiveStreamsCS/README.md

 # ReactiveStreamsCS
 C# definition of the Reactive-Streams API plus Single and Completable.

+The next section is the adapted text from the original Reactive Streams specification README.md at https://github.com/reactive-streams/reactive-streams-jvm/blob/master/README.md

 # Reactive Streams #

 The purpose of Reactive Streams is to provide a standard for asynchronous stream processing with non-blocking backpressure.